anilkumarmohan/todolist/README.md

-# todolist
+# TODO LIST
+## Version 0.0.1

-Daily to do lists
+Daily to do activity tracker